itu-tid/lecture-notes/Lectures/7-Intro-to-React.md

 Conventions:
 - (naming) components are named with capital letters
-- (modularization): unless they are very small and related, components should be defined in their own files.
+- (modularization): components are defined in their own files
-- (modularization) To import a component one can use either *default* or *named* imports.
+- (modularization) To import a component one can use either *default* or *named* imports

 [Example](https://react.dev/learn/your-first-component#defining-a-component) of a React component